GSG-G8/applicants-system/README.md

 1- make validation for client-side and the server-side to validate input fields and links patterns.

-2- Add all steps in one place and provid all required information and notifications to complete the application easily.
+2- Add all steps in one place and provide all required information and notifications to complete the application easily.

 3- Display Application progress and check completed steps.